MyrTheMoth/Guard-Bot-Plugins/README.md

 The important variables and settings are commented in the code, here's the most important parts:

-- active: A Boolean, default false, if true, the bot will kick all new members, no questions asked, can be turned off and on with a `/raidmode on|off` command.
+- `active`: A Boolean, default false, if true, the bot will kick all new members, no questions asked, can be turned off and on with a `/raidmode on|off` command.
-- kickCooldown: An Integer, the time in seconds a new member will be kicked out of the chat during raid mode.
+- `kickCooldown`: An Integer, the time in seconds a new member will be kicked out of the chat during raid mode.
-- feedback: A Boolean, if true, it provides feedback on why new members are being kicked, default is false.
+- `feedback`: A Boolean, if true, it provides feedback on why new members are being kicked, default is false.

 ## Slow Mode